gathuku/ChapChapSQL/readme.md

 ChapChapSQL is an open source software project and I encourage developers to contribute patches and code for us to include in the main package of ChapChapSQL.
 All contributions will be fully credited - see the [Contributing.md](./CONTRIBUTING.md) file for details on my code of conduct, and the process for submitting pull requests.

 ## Versioning
 This project uses [semver](https://semver.org) for versioning.
-Current version: v2.0.0
+Current version: v2.0.1 rc

 ## Authors & Contributors
 This project was created & is mantained by [Kelvin Kamau](https://github.com/kelvinkamau).